VPNL/fLoc/README.md

 5. *task_num* - which task to use (1 = 1-back, 2 = 2-back, 3 = oddball)
 6. *start_run* - run number to begin with (if experiment is interrupted)

 The `fLocSession` and `fLocSequence` objects for each participant are saved session-specific subdirectories in the repository data directory (i.e., `~/fLoc/data/*`).
-Data subdirectories also store stimulus parameter (`*.par`) files used for analyzing fMRI data are written for each run.
+Data subdirectories also store stimulus parameter (`*.par`) files that are written for each run and used for analyzing the fMRI data.

 ### Using fLocSequence methods